ibm-cloud-docs/storage-scale/config-setup-symph-cluster.md

     addc1.POCDomain.local is the AD server FQDN name {: note}

-3. Update the DNS entries in /etc/resolv.conf file using:
+3. Update the DNS entries in /etc/resolv.conf file by using:

     ```
     sudo nmcli connection modify "System eth0" ipv4.dns "10.243.0.41" ipv4.ignore-auto-dns yes
     ```

-    This command not only updates the DNS entries in the /etc/resolv.conf file but also verifies that the DNS entries are not auto-updated to cloud based DNS servers
+    This command not only updates the DNS entries in the `/etc/resolv.conf` file but also verifies that the DNS entries are not auto-updated to cloud based DNS servers.

 4. Confirm the changes in the DNS file: